 Don't let a thief RIP you off!!!

 Most thieves look for things that are easy to grab and easy to keep or sell without anyone asking questions.
-Reduce your chances of being a victim.
+Reduce your chances of being a target.

 1. Keep track of your belongings.
 Don't leave them where someone can pick them up--empty classrooms, the library, dining hall, study lounges, etc.